 At the end of the 2004 season he opted to make the move to Northamptonshire with the promise of more regular first team cricket.
 It paid off in 2005, as he played every first-class match and reached 1,000 runs for the first time, but with a young family of his own, he chose to return to Nottingham for 2007, signing a three-year contract.

-An engaging personality who always has a smile on his face, Shafayat's wristy strokeplay seems perfectly suited for the number four spot, which Mick Newell has suggested will prove to be his ideal position long term.
-Shafayat can also turn his arm over with some medium pacers if required and is an accomplished wicketkeeper.
+An engaging personality who always has a smile on his face, Shafayat's wristy strokeplay seemed perfectly suited for the number four spot; allied to being an accomplished wicketkeeper - he kept for the Outlaws in List-A and T20 matches when required - Shafayat can also turn his arm over with some medium pacers, though his record with the ball is modest.

 He shot to prominence in the 2009 Ashes series when Australian captain Ricky Ponting was caught on camera suggesting that his trips to the middle as England’s twelfth man were perhaps a little too frequent as Jimmy Anderson and Monty Panesar held out for an unlikely draw at Cardiff.